By Laurence J. Peter and Raymond Hull. Book Review

 So now that we expect our computers to do more, they become incompetent.
 Makes sense.

 It has been my decision a long time ago to disassociate myself of the career hierarchy and follow my own path.
-I do not quite know what tipped me back then, but I know now as I understand more about myself, that it was all a decision to perfect.
+I don't quite know what tipped me back then, but I know now as I understand more about myself, that it was all a decision to perfect.
 I am reviewing this book as I am ending a phase of current long term project, and I could immediately relate to a lot of what I am reading.

 My one advice to give to all people reading these books (and all the books I reviewed and about to review), is know yourself.
 Most of the value I add into any project is during inception, I know by the time they become more mature I would have less value to add.
 Not because of the type of work I do, but rather because of who I really am.
-I have learnt to quit when I my value was about to deteriorate.
+I have learnt to quit when my value was about to deteriorate.
 Right before I became a burden, and a drag on the project.
 There was no point in taking it further, that would have only worsened by reputation.
 And it would have meant I should stick around long enough to fix the trail of problems I would create.
-In other words, be stuck at my level of incompetency.
+In other words, be stuck at my level of incompetence.